Vietnam takes forensic samples to help in truck deaths case

-YEN THANH, Vietnam (AP) — Police in central Vietnam said Sunday that they have taken forensic samples from residents who believe their family members may be among the 39 victims found dead last week in the back of a truck in England.
+YEN THANH, Vietnam (AP) — Police have taken forensic samples from people in central Vietnam who believe their family members may be among the 39 victims found dead in a container truck in England last week.

-Police in Nghe An province took samples including hair and nails from the family members to try to help identify the victims, the VNExpress news website reported.
+Up to 24 Vietnamese families had reported their missing family members to local authorities as of Sunday afternoon, the VNExpress news website reported.

-Up to 24 Vietnamese families had reported their missing family members to local authorities as of Sunday afternoon, the website said.
+Police took hair, fingernail and other forensic samples from the family members in Nghe An province to try to help identify the suspected trafficking victims who were found Wednesday in the vehicle container in an industrial park in southeastern England.

 At their home in the district’s Tho Thanh village, the mother and a brother of Vo Ngoc Nam were awaiting news from the U.K. after not hearing from him for a week.

 In Do Thanh, another village in the district, people attended a Sunday Mass to pray for the missing family members.
-Three families in Do Thanh have reported to local authorities that their missing family members could be among the victims.
+Three families in Do Thanh have told local authorities their missing family members could be among the victims.

-During the Mass, the priest, the Rev. Nguyen Duc Vinh, encouraged people to keep up their hopes until officials confirm the identities of the victims.
+During the Mass, the priest, the Rev. Nguyen Duc Vinh, encouraged people to keep up their hopes.

 U.K. police said Saturday that all 39 victims were out of the truck and in a mortuary awaiting autopsies.
 But they said the victims have not been identified and very few documents were found with the bodies.